-To get your new application running, you should proceed as follows:
+To get your new application running, you should:

-- Create a work directory for your application, for example c:\work. - Copy the whole folder Start which is part of your embOS distribution into your work directory. - Clear the read-only attribute of all files in the new Start folder. - Open one sample workspace/project in Start\BoardSupport\<DeviceManufacturer>\<CPU> with your IDE (for example, by double clicking it). - Build the project.
+- Create a directory for your development. - Copy the whole Start folder from your embOS shipment into the directory. - Clear the read-only attribute of all files in the copied Start folder. - Open one sample workspace/project in Start/BoardSupport/<DeviceManufacturer>/<Board> with your IDE (for example, by double clicking it). - Build the project.
 It should be built without any error or warning messages.

-After generating the project of your choice, the screen should look like this:
+After building the project of your choice, the screen should look like this: